elopezaguilera/exoplanets/README.md

 q)sgd:.p.import[`sklearn.linear_model][`:SGDClassifier][]
 q)sgd[`:fit][finalxtrain;finalytrain];
 ```
-We do not optimize the parameters, so the validation set as well as the test set are used to test the performance of the model.
+We do not optimize the parameters, so both the validation set and the test set are used to test the performance of the model.

 ### Predictions

 #### Validation set

-Predictions can be easily obtained once the model is trained by only calling the predict method:
+Once the model is trained, predictions can be obtained by calling the predict method:

 ```q
 q)show valpreds:sgd[`:predict;xval]`
 0 0 0 0 0 0 0 1 0 1 0 0 0 0 0 1 1 0 0 0 0 0 0 0 1 1 0 1 0 0 1 1 0 1 1 0 1 1 1..
 ```
-Accuracy is usually computed to test performance of a model, however, this is not always a good measure of the performance of the model, especially when dealing with unbalanced datasets due to a classifier always predicting the majority class would achieve a high accuracy too.
-Precision and recall are better choices in these cases since they allow to differentiate between models that prioritize false positives over false negatives and to make a decision about the best model based on the objective of the particular problem.
+Accuracy is usually computed to test the performance of a model.
+However, this is not always a good measure of model performance, especially when dealing with unbalanced datasets.
+Precision and recall are often better choices in this case, since they differentiate between models that prioritize false positives over false negatives.
+This allows the best model to be selected, based on the objective of a particular problem.

 The confusion matrix is also very useful because results can be better visualized:

 ```q